Who is the Top Investor In NVIDIA Corporation (NVDA)?

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 47.99 million shares valued at $25.06 billion.
 The investor’s holdings represent 7.74% of the NVDA Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 44.8 million shares valued at $23.39 billion to account for 7.23% of the shares outstanding.
 The other top investors are FMR, LLC which holds 43.53 million shares representing 7.02% and valued at over $22.73 billion, while State Street Corporation holds 3.98% of the shares totaling 24.7 million with a market value of $12.9 billion.

-NVIDIA Corporation (NASDAQ: NVDA) is -1.52% lower on its value in year-to-date trading and has touched a low of $180.68 and a high of $614.90 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The NVDA stock was last observed hovering at around $519.74 in the last trading session, with the day’s loss setting it -5.5% off its average median price target of $660.00 for the next 12 months.
-It is also 35.72% off the consensus price target high of $800.00 offered by 35 analysts, but current levels are -35.33% lower than the price target low of $380.00 for the same period.
+NVIDIA Corporation (NASDAQ: NVDA) is 2.19% higher on its value in year-to-date trading and has touched a low of $180.68 and a high of $614.90 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The NVDA stock was last observed hovering at around $531.65 in the last trading session, with the day’s gains setting it 2.0% off its average median price target of $660.00 for the next 12 months.
+It is also 33.29% off the consensus price target high of $800.00 offered by 35 analysts, but current levels are -40.43% lower than the price target low of $380.00 for the same period.

 NVIDIA Corporation (NVDA) Analyst Forecasts